 GUCY1A3 gene and aspirin:

-Previous research had shown that carriers of the more common GUCY1A3 variant (~63% of the European population) are less sensitive to platelet inhibition from nitric oxide.
+Previous research showed that carriers of the more common GUCY1A3 variant (~63% of the European population) are less sensitive to platelet inhibition from nitric oxide.
 The body naturally produces nitric oxide, which is released by the inner layer of blood vessels and keeps them flexible.
 Nitric oxide also helps to prevent platelets from sticking and forming clots in the arteries — with the help of the GUCY1A3 enzyme.

-A 2019 study with over 22,000 participants showed that carriers of the more common GUCY1A3 variant were likely to benefit from a reduction in the risk of cardiovascular disease (21% decrease in relative risk).
+A 2019 study with over 22,000 participants showed that carriers of the more common GUCY1A3 variant were likely to benefit from aspirin therapy with a reduction in the risk of cardiovascular disease (21% decrease in relative risk).
 On the other hand, individuals who carried one or two copies of the less common allele had a slight increase in the risk of cardiovascular disease with aspirin therapy.[ref]

 COMT gene: Aspirin helps lower cardiovascular disease risk for some women